Wilms' tumour (kidney cancer in children)

 The treatment for a Wilms’ tumours depends on the size of the cancer and whether or not it has spread to nearby lymph nodes.
 The main treatments include surgery, radiotherapy or chemotherapy.

 All children will have surgery to remove the affected kidney.
 This operation is called a nephrectomy.
 The surgeon removes the whole kidney with the tissues around it including the adrenal gland and some lymph nodes in the area.
 The adrenal gland is attached to the kidney.
+Some tumours are removed using keyhole surgery.
+For keyhole surgery the surgeon makes a few small cuts in the skin over the kidney rather than one larger wound.
+They put a tube with a light a eyepiece through one cut and instruments to remove the tumour through the other cuts.

 Because this type of tumour is so rare it is treated in specialist centres.
 This is usually in a major children's cancer centre.
 These centres have teams of specialists who know about Wilms’ tumours and the best way to treat them.